 Description of Scotland private charter sailing holidays

-Guests can choose to book St Hilda (maximum 6 passengers), Seahorse II (maximum 11 passengers) or Gemini Explorer (maximum 8 passengers).
+Guests can choose to book St Hilda (maximum 6 passengers), Seahorse II (maximum 11 passengers), Gemini Explorer (maximum 8 passengers) or Speideren (maximum 8 passengers).
 St Hilda is a traditional, wooden ex-Tall Ship.
-Seahorse II is an ex-Norwegian Ferry.
-Gemini Explorer is an ex-Cruising Lifeboat.
-All three ships have been converted to cruise the western islands of Scotland in comfort and style.
-The roomy deck saloons aboard our small ships are where everyone dines and socialises and the outdoor decks are perfect for spotting wildlife, relaxing and eating al fresco and, throughout the cruise, you will have the services of your own skipper and cook.
+Seahorse II is a converted Norwegian Ferry.
+Gemini Explorer is a converted Cruising Lifeboat.
+Speideren is a converted Norwegian Rescue Ship.
+All four ships have been converted to cruise the western islands of Scotland in comfort and style.
+The deck saloons aboard our small ships are where everyone dines and socialises and the outdoor decks are perfect for spotting wildlife, relaxing and eating al fresco.
 The small ships’ tenders can also take you ashore for some wonderful, serious coastal and cliff walks or you could just wander along the shore beachcombing and examining the pretty seaside rock pools.

 For a unique event in a wonderful part of the world private charter one of our small ships for five, six, seven, eight or eleven nights – it is up to you!
 The small cruise ships are ideal for a private charter for those special family events or groups of friends or even a corporate charter.
 Below we give an example of a possible Private Charter of six nights.
 It is only an example and we could change both the cruise length and itinerary to suit your requirements.